Richard Dunne – Headteacher

 I joined Ashley School in April 2012, having previously worked at a primary school in the Kingston borough.
 There I taught Year 4 followed by Year 1 for two years.
 It was a hard and emotional decision to leave, but I am delighted that I made the move, with staff, parents and children alike all being incredibly warm and welcoming.

-I work in Dragonfly class three days a week, from Wednesday to Friday, allowing me to spend time with my two year old daughter Poppy on a Monday and Tuesday.
-I currently job share with Alison Wilde and feel that we compliment one another’s teaching styles extremely well, as well as provide a happy and consistent environment for all of the children in our class.
+I work in Dragonfly class three days a week, from Monday to Wednesday, allowing me to spend time with my daughters Poppy and Isobel.
+I currently job share with Claire Goodfellow and feel that we compliment one another’s teaching styles extremely well, as well as provide a happy and consistent environment for all of the children in our class.

 I started my teaching career in a small village school in Hilmarton, Wiltshire where I taught a mixed Reception/Year One class.
 After three years I moved to Surrey and was Key Stage One Leader and ICT Leader at Grovelands Infant School for six years, teaching Years One and Two.
 Then in September 2011 I joined Ashley School as Infant Leader and Year Two teacher.
-What attracted me to Ashley is that it is a primary school and I love the community feel and how the children across the school look out for each other.
+What attracted me to Ashley is the sense of community and how the children and staff across the school look out for each other.
 I feel very privileged to work in such a dynamic school that always provides the best for children’s education and well-being.

-I have been teaching at Ashley School for 15 years!
+I have been teaching at Ashley School for over 16 years!
 In that time I have taught all the year groups in the juniors.
-I now teach year 3 and love watching them grow in confidence and independence as they settle into the first year of the junior school.
-I thoroughly enjoy going on the residential trip to Sayers Croft which is great fun, though exhausting!
-I have responsibility for numeracy across KS2, as well as assessment and student teachers.
+I thoroughly enjoy going on the residential trip to Sayers Croft in year 3 and enjoyed the challenge of Bude in Year 5!
+I have responsibility for science across KS2, as well as assessment and student teachers.

 I enjoy music, singing and dancing and have loved coordinating the Junior Christmas Production for the past few years.
 I also love science and have tried to share this passion through science clubs and Funky Friday activities.